firehol/blocklist-ipsets/README.md

 ## php_spammers

-[projecthoneypot.org](http://www.projecthoneypot.org/) spam servers (IPs used by spammers to send messages) (this list is composed using an RSS feed and aggregated for the last 30 days)
+[projecthoneypot.org](http://www.projecthoneypot.org/?rf=192670) spam servers (IPs used by spammers to send messages) (this list is composed using an RSS feed and aggregated for the last 30 days)

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=s&rss=1).

-The last time downloaded was found to be dated: Thu May 28 20:53:18 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun  4 16:00:57 UTC 2015.

-The ipset `php_spammers` has **417** entries, **417** unique IPs.
+The ipset `php_spammers` has **461** entries, **461** unique IPs.

 The following table shows the overlaps of `php_spammers` with all the other ipsets supported.
 Only the ipsets that have at least 1 IP overlap are shown. if an ipset is not shown here, it does not have any overlap with `php_spammers`.